zeroruka/GI-Assets/README.md

 [中文](https://github.com/zeroruka/GI_Textures/blob/main/CN_README.md) | English
 # GI Textures
-A collection of Genshin Character Texture files for modding
+A collection of Genshin Character Texture files for modding Feel free to add any textures/modding resources to this repository!
 ## Guide
  1. Download any texture you want to modify
  2. Open in [GIMP](https://www.gimp.org/)